Where AI meets human systems

 LLM Evaluation & Red-Teaming

 Syntactic framing vulnerabilities, threat modeling for multi-agent architectures, and evaluation frameworks for autonomous AI systems.
-Our work on how language models process negation, prohibition, and persuasion informs safety evaluation as part of the NIST US AI Safety Institute Consortium (CAISI).
+Our co-founders' work on how language models process negation, prohibition, and persuasion informs safety evaluation through their role in the NIST US AI Safety Institute Consortium (CAISI).

 Governance & Regulation